learningOrchestra/mlToolKits/readme.md

 ## Database GUI

 NoSQLBooster- MongoDB GUI performs several database tasks such as file visualization, queries, projections and file extraction to CSV and JSON formats.
+It can be util to accomplish some these taks with your processed dataset or get your prediction results.

 Read the [Database API docs](https://riibeirogabriel.github.io/learningOrchestra/database_api) for more info on configuring this tool.